skypjack/entt/README.md

 * `reset()`: resets the pool and destroys all the entities and their components.
 * `view<Components...>()`: gets a view of the entities that have the given components (see below for further details).

 Note that entities are numbers and nothing more.
-They are not classes and they have no memeber functions at all.
+They are not classes and they have no member functions at all.

 #### The View